yetzt/node-wsv/readme.md

 # wsv

-**wsv** is a lightweight, dependency-free and pretty robust stream strigifier for data with character separated values like `csv`, `tsv` and similar.
+**wsv** is a lightweight, dependency-free and pretty robust stream stringifier for data with character separated values like `csv`, `tsv` and similar.
 It's versatile enough to produce most formats.
 It's deliberately written in plain old JavaScript and can be used with any node version capable of `Stream.Transform`.

 If you nead a *sv parser, check out [xsv](https://www.npmjs.com/package/xsv).